keithmckenzie/Simple-Py-Statistical-Testing/README.md

 3\.
 View comprehensive results with p-values and interpretations

+4\.
+Note that datasets do not save after you close the window, Save state will be implemented in the future.

 ## Dependencies

 If you have Python 3.8+, the build batch file will install